Meal Planning for the Planet: How Reducing Food Waste Starts in Your Kitchen

 What is the Planetarian Diet?

-How Meal Planning Fits In
+How Meal Planning Supports It

 Getting Started: 6 Planet-Friendly Meal Planning Tips

-1. Audit Your Fridge and Pantry First
+1. Check Your Fridge First

-3. Cook Once, Eat Twice (or Three Times)
+3. Cook Once, Eat Twice

-5. Track What You Waste
+5. Track Your Waste

 Bonus: Sample 3-Day Planetarian Meal Plan